Searching ...

 The Florida Atlantic Coast is home to some of the most beautiful beach towns in the United States.
 People have come for decades to relax in the sand and surf, with some deciding to move permanently.
 The beach towns along Highway A1A developed with different attractions and amenities, with some becoming world-famous destinations while others are relaxing retreats.

 This article gives an overview of Florida’s best Atlantic Coast beach towns.
-Our list doesn’t include the Florida Keys.
+Our list doesn’t include Key West or the other Florida Keys.
 So, if you’re looking for an idyllic coastal vacation home or a new place to call home, read on!
 We’ll start south and move geographically up the coast to the Georgia border.
-Which one is the best beach on the eat coat of Florida?
+Which one is the best beach on the East Coast of Florida?
 We’ll let you decide.

 Miami Beach